Career Counseling in San Francisco, California

 I offer both in person and virtual sessions.

-In person sessions are offered at The Marina Counseling Center.
+In person sessions are offered at The Marina Counseling Center in San Francisco.
 Virtual sessions are available to all California residents.

 • Make sure that the logistics work (fee, insurance, location, and scheduling).
 Beyond that, you want to make sure it feels like a good fit.
 Think of questions ahead of time that you’d like to ask a prospective therapist.
 I recommend speaking to a few therapists to get a feel for who you’d connect with.